 Last update on October 31, 2020

 While the unemployment rate has been following a steadily downward tendency since its 14.7 percent historical record in April, its current level of unemployment calculator to learn more about how it is calculated.is still close to the Global Financial Crisis peak of 10 percent.
 Moreover, the outlook is particularly gloomy considering the exceptional drop of in the economic output during the second quarter of 2020.
 You can also check our

 Since the end of July, the $600 weekly unemployment benefit from the CARES Act has ceased.
-Despite the positive effect of such economic relief (see for example the article by Federal Reserve Bank of San Francisco), neither the HEROES Act nor the HEALS Act, which would have extended unemployment benefits, were passed by Congress before the August 7, 2020 deadline for the Congress summer recess.), neither the nor the , which would have
+Despite the positive effect of such economic relief (see, for example, the extended unemployment benefits, were passed by Congress before the August 7, 2020 deadline for the Congress summer recess.), neither the nor the , which would have

-On August 8, 2020, as a temporary feasible alternative, the Trump administration issued an Presidential Memorandum authorizing FEMA to distribute $44 billion from the Disaster Relief Fund for weekly payments of $300 (plus a statutory requirement of $100 state contribution) called Lost Wages Assistance (LWA).
+On August 8, 2020, as a temporary feasible alternative, the Trump administration issued anauthorizing to distribute $44 billion from the Disaster Relief Fund for weekly payments of $300 (plus a statutory requirement of $100 state contribution) called Lost Wages Assistance (LWA).
 This payment is retroactive to the week ending August 1, 2020, right after the $600 FPUC benefit from the CARES Act ends.